OpenLMIS/openlmis-functional-tests/README.md

 1. Selenium WebDriver - Drives browser so that a Selenium test may use a browser directly though an API.
-1. BrowserMob-Proxy - Captures all network traffic for reporting on connections, payload size, timing, etc.  May also simulate slow networks.
+1. BrowserMob-Proxy - Captures all network traffic for reporting on connections, payload size, timing, etc.  Also used to simulate slow networks.
 1. Appium (Planned) - API extension to WebDriver for testing mobile (iOS/Android) applications (native or hybrid).